sezer1578/NotesApp/README.md

 # Note Taking Android App
-With this application, you can create new notes, edit and delete your notes.
-You can also set the priority level when creating a new note.
-On the homepage, you can filter notes by importance.
+You can create a new note, edit and delete your notes using this application and you can also set the priority level when creating a new note.
+In addition, you can filter notes by their priority on the homepage.

 ## Used Technologies